Introduction: Living Frugally on One Income

 As the cost of living continues to rise, many individuals are looking for ways to cut back on spending.
 One area where we often overspend without even realizing it is clothing and entertainment.

 It’s easy to get caught up in the latest trends and upcoming events, but it’s important to prioritize our finances and make necessary adjustments.
 Consider shopping for clothing at discount stores or a thrift store.
-Look for free or low-cost entertainment options in your community.
+Look for free or low cost entertainment options in your community.

 Save on Clothing and Entertainment